 As the World of Warcraft: Shadowlands chapter comes to a close with the upcoming Eternity’s End 9.2 patch set to release on February 22, 2022, questions abound as many secrets and twists are yet to be revealed.
+In case players want to prepare for the patch, they can purchase WoW Gold.

 We recently got to sit down with 2 key figures steering the ship of Eternity’s End – Patrick Dawson (Production Director) and Maria Hamilton (Lead Quest Designer), to ask them questions about the upcoming update and what players can expect in the upcoming finale.